 But if you don't keep performance in check you end up like Internet Explorer!

 Apis are composed of Routes and Hooks.
-Routes are methods that can be called remotely from the client and have an specific url, while hooks are auxiliary methods that get's executed before or after a route.
+Routes are methods that can be called remotely from the client and have a specific URL, while hooks are auxiliary methods that get executed before or after a route.

 To learn more about the router, refer to the Router Documentation.